daleonpz/daleonpz.github.io/_posts/2017-11-19-really-need-windows.md

 * **USB-stick**: to use these programs from there

 # Conclusion
-I ended up minimizing my anger and discomfort of using Windows to do my coding at the University by only.
-I found a pretty simple solution by with highly effective.
+I ended up minimizing my anger and discomfort of using Windows to do my coding at the University with a highly effective solution.
 I hope this post will others that hate using Windows for coding.